Your Vision, Our Focus – Contact Lens Specialists

 Scleral Lenses

 Who can/should wear a scleral lens?
 Technically, any patient can wear a scleral lens.
-But, they are most beneficial for patients who have corneal diseases, dystrophies, and degenerations (i.e. keratoconus), patients who have corneal scars and irregularities, and patients who have had a corneal transplant or refractive surgery (i.e. LASIK and RK).
-The common denominator for all of these patients is their corneas are altered in some way.
+But, they are most beneficial for patients who have corneal diseases, dystrophies, and degenerations (i.e., keratoconus), patients who have corneal scars and irregularities, and patients who have had a corneal transplant or refractive surgery (i.e., LASIK and RK).
+The common denominator for all of these patients is that their corneas are altered in some way.
 If the cornea does not have a perfect convex or dome shape, vision will be poor through both glasses and traditional contact lenses.
 Between the scleral lens and the cornea, there is a fluid-filled reservoir.
 This reservoir fills in all the corneal irregularities and creates a perfectly rounded surface.

 Contact Lens Fitting